aeud/hb-dta/README.md

 There will be 2 lambdas:

-- `hbDtaWS` to catch the `GET` & `POST` from Messenger: `GET` for the authentification challenge, and `POST` for the messages
+- `hbDtaWS` to catch the `GET` & `POST` from Messenger: `GET` for the authentication challenge, and `POST` for the messages
 - `hbDtaBot` to process the text got in `hbDtaGet`

 The main reason why we split `hbDtaWS` & `hbDtaBot` is to avoid to keep the connection between Messenger and the API during the whole process (which takes several seconds in the worst case scenario).
 So
-`hbDtaWS` invokes `hbDtaBot` asynchrnously, and then return an HTTP response. `hbDtaBot` will then send the different answers to the Messenger.
+`hbDtaWS` invokes `hbDtaBot` asynchronously, and then return an HTTP response. `hbDtaBot` will then send the different answers to the Messenger.

 ## Echo server + Deployment

 As it was my first Messenger bot, I was discovering at the same time. (and first time using Python in Lambda), so we wrote an `Echo` Lambda to answer the exact input.
-That's easy, but the challenge was to find a correct deployment process to not loose too much time (as the tests had to be done on the server directly).
+That's easy, but the challenge was to find a correct deployment process to not lose too much time (as the tests had to be done on the server directly).

 `deploy.sh` is the solution.
 It's packing everything which is needed to feed the Lambda, push it to *AWS S3*, and then update the Lambdas.